jamessnee1/Share-Spreadsheet/README.md

 # Share Spreadsheet Generator
 This script pulls stock/share data from Yahoo Finance (including dividend data) and build an Excel spreadsheet.
-This is especially handy to track your investments.
+This is especially handy to track your investments for tax purposes.

 ## Modules required
 There are a number of modules required in order to run the script.
 These are: